-- 55. The SPAW-RAC could develop activities designed to promote the conservation, sustainable use and restoration of mangroves.
-If funding becomes available, proposed activities could include: - Re-engaging Ramsar/CariWet via the Regional Centre for Training and Research on Wetlands (CREHO) with further development under potential CaMPAM ToT workshops/seminars on the management and protection of wetlands. - Engage with regional initiatives to support (financially and technically) the development of regional capacity building events and network of practitioners and experts on mangrove conservation, monitoring and restoration. - 56.
-Promotion and implementation of the Manual for the ecological restoration of mangroves in the Mesoamerican Reef System and the Wider Caribbean (UNEP(DEPI)/CAR WG.42/INF.16) and representation and promotion of the guidelines at relevant fora;
+- 58. The SPAW-RAC could develop activities designed to promote the conservation, sustainable use and restoration of mangroves.
+If funding becomes available, proposed activities could include: - Re-engaging Ramsar's Caribbean Wetlands Regional Initiative (CariWet) via the Regional Centre for Training and Research on Wetlands (CREHO). - Engage with regional initiatives to support (financially and technically) the development of regional capacity building events and network of practitioners and experts on mangrove conservation, monitoring and restoration. - 59.
+Promotion and implementation of the Manual for the ecological restoration of mangroves in the Mesoamerican Reef System and the Wider Caribbean (UNEP(DEPI)/CAR WG.42/INF.16) and representation and promotion of the guidelines at relevant fora